snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

         "required": ["targetUrl"],
         "additionalProperties": false
     },
+    "metadata": {
+      "location": "/api/schemas/com.snowplowanalytics.snowplow/ad_click/jsonschema/1-0-0",
-    "createdAt": "07/25/2014 07:34:19"
+      "createdAt": "08/19/2014 12:51:15",
+      "permissions": {
+        "read": "private",
+        "write": "private"
       }
+    }
+}
 {% endhighlight %}

 As you might have noticed, some metadata comes along with the schema.
-For now, only the date at which point the schema was created follows along but this will be extended in the future.
+One important thing to note is the `permissions` object which contains the read/write authorizations of this specific schema.
+In particular, the `read` field contains the value `public` if your schema is public or `private` if your schema is private.
+The `write` field contains `private` if you have write access for this schema or `none` if you do not.

 If you do not need the schema itself and just want to retrieve metadata about a schema you can do so by sending a GET request to: